cosmos/developer-portal/ida-customizations/ida-course/0-blockchain-basics/4-consensus.md

 ## Reaching consensus

-In addition to the chain of blocks, one of the innovations introduced by Bitcoin was to use **proof-of-work (PoW)** to reach consensus.
+In addition to the chain of blocks, one of the innovations introduced by Bitcoin was to use **Proof-of-Work (PoW)** to reach consensus.
 Since then, many other consensus algorithms have been proposed and employed.
 One should note that there were consensus algorithms presented in the academic community _before_ Bitcoin.

 Many teams have experimented with distributed consensus using many algorithms deployed to different chains.
 The algorithms that exist can be compared in terms of the distribution of authority, expected performance, and transaction finality.
 Transaction finality can be categorized as: